 On average, retention rates are lower through online channels that offline.

-Here are my three tips to ensure that your website and donor database get along swimmingly:
+Here are three tips for ensuring that your website and donor database get along swimmingly:

 1) Use a Donor Database that includes Online Giving Capabilities